 Cammie King: ‘Gone with the Wind’ child actress has died

 Cammie King, Rhett Butler’s daughter Bonnie in Gone with the Wind, died of lung cancer in Fort Bragg, Calif., on Sept.
 1. She was 76.
-See also: Cammie King with Daniel Selznick and Ann Rutherford at 2009 Gone with the Wind screening.

 The role of Bonnie Butler – the then-unknown Elizabeth Taylor had been considered for it, according to some – is pivotal to the plot of Gone with the Wind, as Bonnie’s death eventually destroys the relationship between Scarlett (Vivien Leigh) and Rhett (Clark Gable).